-How to Choose Your Hypnotherapy School
+How to Choose a Hypnotherapy Training Program

-1. Trainer Compatibility
+1. Trainer Fit and Rapport

 -